bugoio/bugo-website-template/content/docs/typeography.md

 ###### Heading 6

-This placeholder text is gonna be HUGE.
-I think the only difference between me and the other placeholder text is that I’m more honest and my words are more beautiful.
-The other thing with Lorem Ipsum is that you have to take out its fami
+This placeholder text is gonna be **HUGE**.
+I think the only difference between me and the other placeholder text is that _I’m more honest and my words are more beautiful._ The other thing with Lorem Ipsum is that you have to take out its family.

+* All of the words in Lorem Ipsum have flirted with me – consciously or unconsciously
+* That’s to be expected.
+* Lorem Ipsum is the single greatest threat.
+* We are not – we are not keeping up with other websites.

+1. All of the words in Lorem Ipsum have flirted with me – consciously or unconsciously
+2. That’s to be expected.
+3. Lorem Ipsum is the single greatest threat.
+4. We are not – we are not keeping up with other websites.

+> I think the only difference between me and the other placeholder text is that I’m more honest and my words are more beautiful. <cite>Lorem Ipsum</cite>